 Considering that some parts of your kitchen will be out of service during the renovation, ensure you tackle the task of meal planning ahead of time.
 Sure, it sounds simple enough to rely on takeout for meals and snacks, but this can easily get out of control and out of budget, especially if you have more than yourself to cater for.

 Think about some simple meals that can be pre-made and stored ahead of time with easy options for heating and serving.
-Will you need a makeshift area to store pantry food or to act as a preparation and serving station during kitchen renovations?
+Will you need a makeshift area to store pantry food or to act as a preparation and serving station during the renovation period?
 Is there an alternative location for your fridge to keep it out of the way?

 #3 Progress Tracking

-Quite possibly one of the most demanding jobs for a successful kitchen renovation is to keep on track of the progress, process and all those tradespeople involved in the project.
+Quite possibly one of the most demanding jobs for a successful kitchen project is to keep on track of the progress, process and all those tradespeople involved.
 Who do you have in place to caretake the responsibility?
-Do you need a project manager to control the job at hand or do you have the time to ensure all the pieces are in the right place to carry out a successful kitchen renovation?
+Do you need a project manager to control the job at hand or do you have the time to ensure all the pieces are in the right place to carry out a successful renovation?

-This is where engaging a professional kitchen designer and manufacturer to facilitate the process for you can really pay dividends.
-Not all kitchen renovation companies will co-ordinate all the moving pieces of the puzzle.
-Do yourself a favour and seek out a reputable kitchen renovation company, like the team at Harrington Kitchens, that not only makes and installs kitchens, but manages trades and other aspects of the project too.
+This is where engaging a professional kitchen company to facilitate the process for you can really pay dividends.
+Not all kitchen companies will co-ordinate all the moving pieces of the puzzle.
+Do yourself a favour and seek out a reputable full service kitchen company, like Harrington Kitchens.
+The team designs, manufactures and installs custom kitchens as well as managing trades and other aspects of the project too.

 #1 The Fine-Tooth Comb